abtison1127/music-party-with-spotify/README.md

 Bulit with a Python-Django back-end and ReactJS front-end.

-#Run locally
+# Run locally
 In terminal:
-'cd music-party-with-spotify
+'<cd music-party-with-spotify
-python .\manage.py runserver'
+python .\manage.py runserver>'